-■ User Guide (this manual) - Explains features of your computer.
+☐ User Guide (this manual) - Explains features of your computer.
 It also includes information about the software programs included with your computer, as well as information on solving common problems.
-User Guide is provided in the PDF format, which you can easily browse through and print out.

 To go to Web sites described in this manual by clicking their respective URLs beginning with http://, your computer must be connected to the Internet.